Research Committee

 Prof. Dr. med.
 Cornelia Kornblum is working at the Department of Neurology, University Hospital of Bonn, Germany.
 She heads the Section of Neuromuscular Disorders established in 2018 that includes a specialized clinical trial unit for adult patients and a Neuromuscular Laboratory, located within the Department of Neurology.
 Cornelia received her MD from the University Medical School of Bonn in 1999 and specialised in neurology in 2003.
 Thereafter, she worked as a postdoctoral fellow at the Department of Epileptology and the Life & Brain Center in Bonn, studying mitochondrial genetics.
 Since 2006, she has been a Senior Neurologist and Head of the Neuromuscular Group of the University Hospital of Bonn.
 In 2008, she qualified as a university lecturer and received the venia legendi for clinical neurology for her thesis on mitochondrial disorders.
 She was appointed Associate Professor of Neurology in 2014.
 Cornelia’s clinical interests include metabolic myopathies, mitochondrial disorders and myotonic dystrophies.
 Currently her research focuses on the clinical, genetic, myopathological and brain imaging characterisation of hereditary multisystemic neuromuscular diseases affecting the central nervous system.
 She is a member of several national and international scientific societies and spokesperson for the Center for Rare Diseases Bonn.
 Since 2017, she has been a member of EURO-NMD.

-Dr Giorgio Tasca is a neurologist at the Fondazione Policlinico Universitario “A. Gemelli” IRCCS in Rome.
+Prof. Giorgio Tasca is a Professor of Neuromuscular Science at John Walton Muscular Dystrophy Research Centre, Newcastle Hospitals NHS Foundation Trusts in Newcastle in the UK.
+Until 2022, he was a neurologist at the Fondazione Policlinico Universitario “A. Gemelli” IRCCS in Rome.
 He received his residency in Neurology in 2011 and completed a PhD in Neuroscience in 2014 at the Catholic University School of Medicine in Rome.
 In 2012-2013, he was research fellow at the Folkhälsan Institute of Genetics, Helsinki and at the Neuromuscular Research Center, Tampere University, Finland, under the supervision of Prof. Bjarne Udd, and later at the Unit of Neuromuscular and Neurodegenerative Disorders of the Bambino Gesù Children’s Research Hospital, Rome, until 2015.
 His primary areas of research in neuromuscular disorders include muscle imaging in different adult onset and congenital myopathies and muscular dystrophies, and the study of the molecular mechanisms underlying Facioscapulohumeral muscular dystrophy (FSHD).
 He is vice-chair of the Neuromuscular Imaging group of the Euro-NMD project (European Reference Network).